JuliaCI/BenchmarkTools.jl/README.md

 ```

 As described the [manual](doc/manual.md), the BenchmarkTools package supports many other features, both for additional output and for more fine-grained control over the benchmarking process.

-## Documentation

-If you're just getting started, check out the [manual](doc/manual.md) for a thorough explanation of BenchmarkTools.

-If you want to explore the BenchmarkTools API, see the [reference document](doc/reference.md).

-If you want a short example of a toy benchmark suite, see the sample file in this repo ([benchmark/benchmarks.jl](benchmark/benchmarks.jl)).

-If you want an extensive example of a benchmark suite being used in the real world, you can look at the source code of [BaseBenchmarks.jl](https://github.com/JuliaCI/BaseBenchmarks.jl/tree/nanosoldier).

-If you're benchmarking on Linux, I wrote up a series of [tips and tricks](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/linuxtips.md) to help eliminate noise during performance tests.

 ## Why does this package exist?